ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - `BINDINGS` was greatly improved and the CMake functions were simplified.
    Bindings now also have a `README.md` with meta data.
    A big thanks to Thomas Wahringer.
+- Logging with `ELEKTRA_LOG` is only for C/C++.

 ## Fixes

 Many problems were resolved with the following fixes:

+- Severe problem: `kdb global-umount` removed also other mountpoints
 - We fixed [internal inconsistency](https://github.com/ElektraInitiative/libelektra/pull/1761) in the CMake code of the [Augeas plugin](https://www.libelektra.org/plugins/augeas)
 - We fixed the [haskell bindings and plugins on Debian Stretch](https://github.com/ElektraInitiative/libelektra/pull/1787) and added a [new build server job](https://build.libelektra.org/job/elektra-haskell/) to test that in the future.
+- Cleanup in list plugin, thanks to Thomas Wahringer

 ## Outlook